Malaysian culture and traditions

 The concept of "Face" (Maruah)

-In Malaysia, the notion of "face" is the central pillar of social interactions.
-Making someone lose face — through public criticism, an aggressive tone, or direct contradiction in front of peers — is one of the most serious mistakes an expatriate can make.
+In Malaysia, the notion of "face" is the cornerstone of social interaction.
+Causing someone to lose face, whether through public criticism, an aggressive tone or directly contradicting them in front of their peers, is one of the most serious mistakes an expat can make.

-• Prioritize privacy: Any criticism or negative feedback must be delivered one-on-one, with great diplomacy.
+Keep it private: Any criticism or negative feedback should be delivered one on one, with plenty of diplomacy.

-• Indirect communication: Learn to read between the lines.
-A "Yes" can sometimes mean "I have heard you" rather than firm agreement.
+Indirect communication: Learn to read between the lines.
+A "Yes" can sometimes mean "I hear you" rather than firm agreement.

-• Avoid anger: Losing your cool in public is perceived as a weakness of character and a total lack of respect.
+Avoid anger: Losing your temper in public is seen as a weakness of character and a complete lack of respect.

-"He who gives face to others gains prestige himself."
+"Whoever gives face to others earns prestige in return."

 Tip: Touch your right forearm with your left hand as a sign of great respect during an exchange.